ranjithaks372-design/Red-Black-Tree/README.md

 # Red-Black-Tree

-A menu-driven implementation of a Red-Black Tree using C. The project demonstrates insertion, deletion, searching, finding minimum and maximum elements, tree rotations, and balancing operations.
+Implementation of a Red-Black Tree in C with insertion, deletion, search, and traversal operations.

 ## Features